Into Our Wounds

 There is no such thing as a Comforter-in-Chief anymore.
 In its stead, we have been left with this yawning void of an angry, impotent presidency.
 When horror strikes, his voice exacerbates, rather than relieves, our aching.

-We have enough sadness in our souls and heaviness in our hearts than to have to deal with Donald Trump's bitterly unconvincing attempts at evincing compassion.
-Listening to him adds only further insult to our already overtaxed spirts.
+We have enough sadness in our souls and heaviness in our hearts than to have to deal with Donald Trump’s bitterly unconvincing attempts at evincing compassion.
+Listening to him adds only further insult to our already overtaxed spirits.

-Wherever we may for comfort in these troubled times, the majority of Americans now understand that turning to the president for guidance is like scraping sandpaper into our open sores or pouring salt into already infested, weeping wounds.
+Wherever we may turn for comfort in these troubled times, the majority of Americans now understand that turning to this president for guidance is like scraping sandpaper into our open sores or pouring salt into already infested, weeping wounds.

 No, thank you.